awsdocs/aws-data-exchange-user-guide/doc_source/product-description-templates.md

 ---
 ## Subscription Verification Request Information
-If you are enabling subscription verification for your products, you may elect to indicate the information that you will require from the prospective subscriber i.e., EIN number, # of applications, # of users, # of regions, etc.
+If you are enabling subscription verification for your products, you may elect to indicate the information that you will require from the prospective subscriber i.e., EIN number, # of applications, # of users, # of Regions, etc.

 ---
 ## Need Help?